dahliaOS/app_store/README.md

 ## Translate

-If you're interested in translating Pangolin, click [here](https://github.com/dahliaOS/app_store/blob/main/CONTRIBUTING.md#translations) for more information on how to do so!
+If you're interested in translating App Store, click [here](https://github.com/dahliaOS/app_store/blob/main/CONTRIBUTING.md#translations) for more information on how to do so!

 ## License